 Lord Byron described Sintra as a “Glorious Eden” and this city, about 18 miles west of Lisbon and easily accessible by train, still has a magical feel thanks to a mix of palaces, gardens and wild woodlands.
-Arrive early to beat the crowds at the National Palace of Pena, a UNESCO World Heritage Site that looks like it came straight from a fairytale.
+Arrive early to beat the crowds at one of the best things to do in Portugal the National Palace of Pena, a UNESCO World Heritage Site that looks like it came straight from a fairytale.
 Hike around the winding forest paths at Parque da Pena, which is also home to rotating outdoor art exhibits.
 Quinta da Regaleira feels mysterious and otherworldly.
 Spend time exploring the caves, underground wells and gardens here.
 While many of the sights here are historic, Sintra’s Arts Museum hosts an impressive collection of modern and contemporary art, housed in an ornate building.
 Stay at the Penha Longa resort, a Ritz-Carlton hotel that is tucked inside a national park.
 Don’t miss the multi-course tasting menu at the Michelin-starred LAB restaurant by chef Sergi Arola.

 While many visitors to Portugal head to the Algarve, a quieter option is Comporta.
 This area about an hour south of Lisbon doubles as Portugal’s main rice growing region, and attracts a well-heeled but low-key clientele ranging from European royals to rock stars.
 The big draw is its unspoiled beaches, where there is no development apart from a restaurant or two and beach shacks selling espressos and caipirinhas.
 The only luxury hotel in the area is the Sublime Comporta, where guestrooms play off the A-frame style of a rice barn.